 If you need to cancel a Walt Disney World vacation package, there is normally a fee if you cancel less than 30 days out.
-For the time being, Disney has reduced that cancellation window to 7 days out.
-But if the parks are going to be closed, Disney will probably waive any cancellation fee (and may offer you a bonus offer for your trouble).
+For the time being, Disney has reduced that cancellation window to 7 days out for 2020 Walt Disney World vacation packages booked prior to their closure.
 If you have a travel agent, they will be up on the latest policies and processes; keep in touch with them and let them guide you.
-If you’ve booked your package yourself and don’t have any clarity about whether the parks will be open, the time to make your go/no-go decision is at about 15 days from arrival, assuming Disney is still keeping the 7-day window for cancellations.
-If you are feeling like you wouldn’t go even if Disney reopens, then go ahead and cancel or rebook.
+If you’ve booked your package yourself, the time to make your go/no-go decision is at about 15 days from arrival, assuming Disney is still keeping the 7-day window for cancellations.
+If you are feeling like you wouldn’t go, then go ahead and cancel or rebook.
 Try to use the web site if you can; the phones will be very busy.

 With Disney cruises, the cancellation fees start much earlier than other kinds of travel, so if you have a cruise booking that’s currently in the penalty period (where you’d lose money if you cancelled), the best bet is to sit tight.
 If Disney Cruise Line cancels the cruise, you’ll get your money back and very likely a nice offer for onboard credit or a discount on a future cruise.
 If you cancel your cruise before Disney Cruise Line does, you lose your deposit (or possibly more, depending on how close you are to your sail date).
 If you have a travel agent, keep in touch with them and let them guide you; they are in contact with Disney Cruise Line and know the best options.